Milos Djeric presents his research at the Academic Excellence Celebration on April 11.

 Julia Millington, a GCU@Hazlet student, presented her research on harmful discrimination and socially endorsed prosecution as presented in two literary works.
 Her mentor was Russell McDonald, Ph.D., associate professor of English.

 Graduate student Celina Semente discussed her autobiographical approach to treating Crohn’s disease through a nutritional approach.
-She worked with mentor Sachiko Komagata, Ph.D., associate professor and chair of the Department of Holistic health and Exercise Science.
+She worked with mentor Sachiko Komagata, Ph.D., associate professor and chair of the Department of Integrative Health and Exercise Science.

 Photos by Jim Connolly.